tianyingw/ZILLNB/README.md

 ## Abstract

 Single-cell RNA sequencing (scRNA-seq) data has multiple sources of heterogeneity, like sequencing platform, sequencing strategy, experimental environment, biological materials, etc. We want to design a statistical model using the ZINB model to handle the excessive zeros, aiming to remove heterogeneity.
-The ZILLNB model is designed to effectively impute single-cell RNA sequencing (scRNA-seq) data by leveraging a zero-inflated negative binomial framework.
+The ZILLNB model is designed to effectively impute scRNA-seq data by leveraging a zero-inflated negative binomial (ZINB) framework.
 Its architecture integrates cell-level (V matrix) and gene-level (U matrix) information, allowing for the modeling of complex biological processes and reducing technical noise.

 ## Package
 * R packages: gsl, turner,pscl, doParallel, optimParallel,dplyr, Matrix